iegorch86/precision-bluefin/README.md

 - [Universal Blue image-template](https://github.com/ublue-os/image-template)
 - [bootc](https://github.com/bootc-dev/bootc)

 Pantum driver files remain subject to the vendor's applicable terms.
-This repository is maintained for personal use and comes without warranty or official support from Bazzite, Universal Blue, Fedora, Pantum, or the other upstream projects.
+This repository is maintained for personal use and comes without warranty or official support from Bluefin, Universal Blue, Fedora, Pantum, or the other upstream projects.